101companies/101worker/configs/env/README.md

 File paths and directory paths are similar to each other: they are given relative to the directory that the 101worker directory is in and will be turned into absolute paths by the runner.
 Directory paths *must* and file paths *must not* not end with a slash, that way the runner can disambiguate between a file and a directory paths.
 All directories that appear in any path will be created automatically if they don't exist.
 Nonexistent files will *not* be created (which is why there is a need for disambiguation).
 However, the resulting environment variables *will never have a trailing slash*!

-You can reference the absolute paths to the worker and the absolute path to the result directory using *$worker* and *$results* respectively.

-You can also reference other paths by their key.
-For example, if there is the definition like `dumps101dir : 101web/data/dumps/`, then you can reference that path like `wiki101dump : [dumps101dir, wiki.json]`.
-The result will be `wiki101dump=/path/to/worker/101web/data/dumps/wiki.json`.
+You can also reference other paths using `$keyname`.
+For example, if you want to put the file *matches.json* into the folder defined by *dumps101dir*, you'd just write `$dumps101dir/matches.json`.

+There are a handful of special paths you can reference:

+* `$output` - The directory where all the results should go.

+* `$worker` - The directory of 101worker.

+* `$modules_dir` - The directory the worker modules are in.
+Probably not useful here.

 URLs are only special if they start with the `file://` scheme.
 In that case, their path will be turned into an absolute `file://` URL as described above.
 The same rule for trailing slashes apply.
 Other URLs like `http://` or `https://` won't be touched.